Georgetown Hoyas men's basketball: World War II and the lean years (1943–1972)

 Coming off of the best season in school history, momentum was stalled as the program was suspended from 1943 to 1945 because of World War II.
 Following the hiatus the program struggled to find its footing, and it was rarely successful over the next three decades, only making two postseason appearances during this time period.

 In 1953, former Baltimore Bullets player Buddy Jeannette coached the team to its first National Invitation Tournament invitation, but the team lost in the first round to Louisville.
 Top players from this period include Tom O'Keefe, the first Hoya to reach 1,000 career points in 1949–50, and future National Football League Commissioner Paul Tagliabue, who graduated second in Hoya career rebounds in 1962.
 O'Keefe returned to coach the team from 1960 until 1966.
 In 1966 the school hired John "Jack" Magee, who had led Boston College as a player to its first NCAA Tournament bid.
-Magee had some relative success early on, as he led the team to the 1970 NIT, just its third post-season appearance ever.
+Magee had some relative success early on, having several winning seasons behind Guard Jim Barry, Forward Richard Manewal and Center Paul Favorite that were capped off with an invite to the 1970 NIT, just its third post-season appearance ever.
 However, the team lost to LSU in the first round.
 A losing season the subsequent year, followed up with a three-win season in 1971–72, the worst in school history, ultimately led to his dismissal.
 This was the last time a Hoyas head coach suffered back-to-back losing seasons for over 35 years.

-John Thompson Jr. era (1972–1999)
+John Thompson era (1972–1999)

 John Thompson Jr., played two seasons with the Boston Celtics before he achieved local notability coaching St. Anthony's High School in Washington, D.C. to several very successful seasons.
 Thompson was hired to coach Georgetown in 1972, and with recruits from St. Anthony's like Merlin Wilson, quickly and dramatically improved the team.
 Georgetown, while still independent, participated in the Eastern College Athletic Conference′s 1975 postseason ECAC South tournament, and after a 16–9 regular season found itself facing West Virginia in the conference tournament championship.
 Derrick Jackson's buzzer beater won Georgetown its first tournament championship, and a bid to the 1975 NCAA tournament.
 Georgetown repeated as ECAC South tournament champions the following year, beating George Washington University when Craig Esherick's buzzer beater sent the game to overtime, and as ECAC South-Upstate Tournament champions in the 1978-79 season, beating Syracuse University in Jim Boeheim's first game against the Hoyas as Syracuse's coach.